HACKERALERT/Picocrypt/README.md

 </ul>

 # Security
-I have a solid understanding of cryptography and security is Picocrypt's primary focus.
+I have a solid understanding of cryptography, so I can say with very high confidence that Picocrypt is very secure.
 I was in need of a secure, reliable, and future-proof encryption tool that didn't require bloatware and containers, but I couldn't find one.
 That's why I created Picocrypt, which is a simple, but very secure encryption tool.
 It uses XChaCha20-Poly1305, which is a revision of the eStream winner, Salsa20.
 XChaCha20-Poly1305 has been through a significant amount of cryptanalysis and was selected by security engineers at Google to be used in modern TLS suites.
 It's considered to be the modern suite of symmetric encryption, and makes Picocrypt more secure than Bitlocker, NordLocker, and 7-Zip.
 It's used by Cloudflare, Google, and many other forward-thinking companies.

 In terms of practical security, I have 2FA enabled on all accounts with a tie to Picocrypt, so you can rest assured that the official Picocrypt repository won't be hacked.

-For key derivation, Picocrypt uses Argon2(id), winner of the PHC (Password Hashing Competition), which was completed in 2015.
+For key derivation, Picocrypt uses Argon2d, winner of the PHC (Password Hashing Competition), which was completed in 2015.
 Argon2 is even slower than Scrypt and Bcrypt (for those that don't understand crypto, this is a good thing), making GPU, ASIC, and FPGA attacks impractical due to the huge amount of RAM that is used and written to during the key derivation.

-For key checking and corruption checks, SHA3-512 (Keccak) is used.
+For key checking, SHA3-512 (Keccak) is used.
+For corruption checking, BLAKE2b is used.
 Before decrypting, Picocrypt checks whether the password is correct by comparing <i>the derived key</i> to a SHA3-512 hash stored in the encrypted file.
 SHA3 is the latest standard for hashing recommended by the NIST.
 It's a modern and well-designed hash function that's open-source, unpatented, and royalty-free.

-XChaCha20-Poly1305, Argon2, and SHA3 are well-recognized within the field of cryptography and are all considered to be mature and future-proof.
+XChaCha20-Poly1305, Argon2, SHA3, and BLAKE2 are well-recognized within the field of cryptography and are all considered to be mature and future-proof.
 You can rely on these ciphers and algorithms to protect your data, as they are all modern and have undergone a large amount of cryptanalysis.

 I did not write the crypto for Picocrypt.
 Picocrypt uses two Python libraries, <code>argon2-cffi</code> and <code>pycryptodome</code> to do the heavy lifting, both of which are well known and popular within the Python community.
 For people who want to know how Picocrypt handles the crypto, or for the paranoid, here is a breakdown of how Picocrypt protects your data:

 <ol>
 	<li>A 16-byte salt (for Argon2) and a 24-byte nonce (for XChaCha20) is generated using a CSPRNG (Python's <code>os.urandom()</code>)</li>
 	<li>
-		The encryption/decryption key is generated through Argon2id using the salt above and the following parameters:
+		The encryption/decryption key is generated through Argon2d using the salt above and the following parameters:
 		<ul>
 			<li>Time cost: 8</li>
 			<li>Memory cost: 2^30 (1GiB)</li>